liutairan/liutairan.github.io/projects/agriculture_measurement.md

 ### Background

+Drones have been used in precision agriculture for many years.
+In most of the applications, drones fly over the field and collect top surface data/images.
+And the data/images collected will be processed later to analyse the potential issues in the field.
+In this project, we use drones to do something different.

 Cotton is a significant source of fabric and has been used in the textile industry for centuries.
 Nowadays, cotton is still a cash crop around the globe.
 The United States, produced over 20 million bales of cotton in 2017, is the largest raw cotton fiber exporter in the world [Service, a].
 In the United States, most cotton is grown in 17 southern-tiered states, with Texas and Georgia ranking the top two [Service, a].

 Two types of factors can cause serious economic devastation: cotton diseases and